 El Charro Café is the nation’s oldest family-owned Mexican restaurant that claims to be the place where chimichanga (a deep-fried burrito) was invented.

-Another noteworthy one is El Berraco, where you will feel as if you’re in a submarine surrounded by scuba diving helmets and savoring fresh seafood inspired by Latin cuisine.
+Another noteworthy spot is El Berraco, where you will feel as if you’re in a submarine surrounded by scuba diving helmets and savoring fresh seafood inspired by Latin flavors.

-Experience smells and flavors of iconic Mexican street food in Seis Kitchen which stands out with its popular burritos spiced up with signature homemade chipotle sauce.
+Experience smells and flavors of iconic Mexican street food at Seis Kitchen which stands out with its popular burritos spiced up with their signature homemade chipotle sauce.

 7. Explore Saguaro National Park